 What type of yoga is best for runners?

-There are many types of yoga, and each type can offer different benefits for runners.
+There are many types of yoga, each of which can offer different benefits for runners.
 However, some types of yoga may be more beneficial than others.

-Hatha yoga is a good option for beginners or those who want to focus on improving their flexibility.
-Ashtanga yoga is a more physically demanding form of yoga that can help build strength and stamina.
-Bikram yoga is a type of hot yoga that can help detoxify and loosen tight muscles.
+Hatha yoga is a good option for beginners or those who want to improve their flexibility.
+Ashtanga yoga is a more physically demanding form that can help build strength and stamina.
+Bikram yoga is hot yoga that can help detoxify and loosen tight muscles.

 No matter what type of yoga you choose, listen to your body and go at your own pace.
 Yoga is meant to be a relaxing and enjoyable experience, so there is no need to push yourself beyond your limits.